bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Adjustable Bed Fan for Any Mattress Height (Twin to King)

-adjustable bed fan
+adjustable bed fan for mattress height

 Choose an adjustable bed fan for mattress height from twin to king, with under-sheet airflow that cools hot sleepers effectively.